DesBoe/LepyLoop/README.md

-This script is a little help to run a huge pile of images with mothseg (https://github.com/DiKorsch/mothseg).
+This script is a little help to run a huge pile of images with mothseg (https://github.com/tzlr-de/LEPY).

-It expects a directory with  images. these can be of any type.
-It will look for all images and move them into an input folder.
+It will ask you for an input folder conatining the pictures of individuals.
+This can be a parent directory with subfolders.
+Within this directory, LepyLoop will look for all images and move them into an "input" folder.
-For Lepy, we need paired images of the moths, so it detects individuals with only RGB or UV images and regards them to a unpaired folder.
+For Lepy, you should provide paired images of moths.
+For that reason, individuals with only RGB or UV images are regarded as unpaired and will not be provided to LEPY.
+However, they can be analysed separately with LEPY.
+The logfile shows an overview of these unpaired images.

-The logfile shows an overview.
-Some moths might have additional photos, these will be listed as extra photos.
-Most importanly, it creates packages of a certain number of images. each package will be executed by mothseg.
+Most importanly, LEPYLoop creates packages of a certain number of images.
+You can specify this number in the beginning.
+Each package will be executed by LEPY.
 This approach might avoid an memory error on your device.
-Each package is executed with mothseg and a results folder is created, as you would expect it from Lepy.
+Each package is executed with LEPY and a results folder is created, as you would expect it from LEPY.
 At the end, all result folders are combined to one RESULT Folder and a combined stats output table is generated, both in csv and excel.
 All analysed images are then sorted back

 Tested on MACOS 15.1 and Python 3.12.0